 the book in which he recorded packages signed for by Lt Bell and found

-a book recording future ship movements of all the ships on the Spring Cruise was
+a book recording future ship movements of all the ships in the Fleet on the forthcoming Spring Cruise, including Whitley, was

 could not have been received as it would not have fitted in the size of

 envelope used.
 Lt Bell

 was severely reprimanded.
 The Spring Cruise was the roughest trip Pearce ever experienced!